Chiemezie-Uchenwoke/adjective-noun-generator/README.md

-# 🎲 Random Name Generator
+# 🎲 Random Adjective & Noun Generator

-A simple web app that generates random names using server-side rendering with EJS.
+A simple web app that generates random adjectives and nouns using server-side rendering with EJS.
 Built with Node.js, Express, and styled using vanilla CSS.
 Deployed on Vercel.

 ## 🛠️ Tech Stack